 "I moved, not just for my own wellbeing, but for the rest of my family, they were worried about me.
 It’s been such a good move for me, and I am happy and feel safe here.”

 While it can be a difficult transition for many, Glyn’s story is a reminder that making the decision to adapt to his living situation has had a positive impact on his life and wellbeing.
-Moving into housing with support is exactly that - a home but with support.
+Moving into Supported Housing is exactly that - a home but with support.
 You’ll still have your own space and independence to come and go as you wish, but you’ll have peace of mind knowing that support and advice is on hand should you need it.

-We have 19 Housing with Support schemes, which means you can stay close and connected to your community.
+We have 19 sheltered housing schemes, which means you can stay close and connected to your community.